themaximehardy/typescript-drag-and-drop/README.md

 }
 ```

 We have to implement the `Draggable` interface to `ProjectItem`.
-And we have to implement the methods we have created in the interfaces.
+And we have to implement the methods we have created in the interface.

 ```ts
 class ProjectItem extends Component<HTMLUListElement, HTMLLIElement> implements Draggable {